fogfish/scarl/README.md

 >   - http://starwars.wikia.com/wiki/Scarl_system
 >

 `Scarl` is the binding layer between Erlang and Scala/Akka universes.
-The library implements message bridge using Erlang distribution protocol, see [jinterface](http://www.erlang.org/doc/apps/jinterface/jinterface_users_guide.html) for details.
+The library implements message bridge using Erlang distribution protocol and it is based on [jinterface](http://www.erlang.org/doc/apps/jinterface/jinterface_users_guide.html) for details.

 The project is targeted for Scala and Erlang developers who builds a distributed systems using Actor techniques provided by these environments.